jasonjayoo/my-coding-quiz/README.md

 ## Features:
 <br>
-    - A coding quiz game that include a total of 5 questions.
+    - A coding quiz game that includes a total of 5 questions.
     <br>
     <br>
     - Once the player initiates the game by clicking the start button in the first screen the game beings.